johanan/odata-metadata-processor/README.md

 const root = buildTypeRoot(metadata)('odata4.namespace.Customers');
 ```

-The root takes the metadata and the fully qualified name and returns the entire tree to the Nth recursion.
-In our example above.
+The root takes the metadata and the fully qualified name and returns the entire tree to the leaf nodes.
+Any circular references are removed.
+If a type has already been parsed, it will not parse it again.

+Using our example above:
 ```js
 {
     name: 'Customers',